 Provide supporting information for all proposed costs.
 Personnel justification must include a brief justification explaining the need for individual personnel and also the total hours and hourly rates for each individual.
-Attach a single budget justification file for the entire project period in Field K. The file automatically carries over to each budget year.
+Attach a single budget justification file for the entire project period in Field K. A budget justification template may be found here: https://science.osti.gov/sbir/Applicant-Resources/Grant-Application.
+The file automatically carries over to each budget year.
 Provide any other information you wish to submit to justify your budget request including, but not limited to, any recent audits, clearly defined indirect cost rate bases, and voluntary reductions of indirect rates.
 If your organization has an Indirect Cost Rate Agreement in effect with your Cognizant Federal Agency [Defense Contract Audit Agency (DCAA), Department of Health and Human Services (DHHS), etc.] supporting the indirect rate(s) proposed and dated within one year of your anticipated award start date, then please provide this information with your application.
 Although there is no absolute cap on indirect costs, applications will be evaluated for overall economy and value to DOE.